William Cobb (photographer)

 William Cobb was a pioneer of photography in Ipswich, Suffolk.
 He subsequently moved to Woolwich in southeast London where he continued to work.

+He married Eliza Read on 26 June 1858 in the New Chapel, St Nicholas Street, Ipswich.

 Cobb had his premises in 1 Clarkson Street, Ipswich and also supported Richard Dykes Alexander, an amateur photographer who lived nearby.
+Cobb left Ipswich in 1868, his departure marked by a valedictory note in the Ipswich Journal which remarked that he had made a significant contribution to the development of the photographic art in Ipswich.

 After taking over the business of William Heathman, 77-78 Wellington Road, Woolwich in 1872, Cobb took photographs of members of the Royal Military Academy, Woolwich for use in Carte-de-visites.
 He used his photograph of Louis-Napoléon, Prince Imperial to promote his business.